Walter Nicolai: First World War

-In January 1917, Major Kalle transmitted radio messages to Berlin that described the helpful activities of a German spy codenamed H-21 whose biography so closely matched Mata Hari's that it was patently obvious that she had to be the agent.
-The Deuxième Bureau intercepted the messages, and from their content, identified H-21 as Mata Hari.
+In January 1917, Major Kalle transmitted radio messages to Berlin that described the helpful activities of a German spy codenamed H-21, whose biography so closely matched Mata Hari's that it was patently obvious that she had to be the agent.
+The Deuxième Bureau intercepted the messages and, from their content, identified H-21 as Mata Hari.
 The messages were in a code that German intelligence knew to have been broken by the French, which suggests that the messages were intended to cause Mata Hari to be arrested by the French military.
-In early 1917, Colonel Nicolai had grown very annoyed that Mata Hari had provided him with no intelligence worthy of the name, but only Paris gossip about the sex lives of French politicians and Generals.
+In early 1917, Nicolai had grown very annoyed that Mata Hari had provided him with no intelligence worthy of the name but only Paris gossip about the sex lives of French politicians and generals.
 He allegedly decided to terminate her employment by covertly exposing her to the French.

 Another famous female spy that Nicolai was assigned to was Elsbeth Schragmüller.
 For many years, she was invariably known as Mademoiselle Docteur or Fräulein Doktor, her actual name being revealed only in 1945 from German intelligence documents captured by the Allies after the Second World War.
 In 1915, Nicolai, assigned her as the chief of the Kriegsnachrichtenstelle Antwerpen.

 When Erich Ludendorff became first quartermaster general at the end of August 1916, there was an expansion of military intelligence for the military police.
 Nicolai saw himself as having a relentless will to win and as being a military educator, a supervisor and an initiator of patriotic self-discipline.
 His officers took part in the promotional work for war bonds, and he helped to found the pro-war and militarist German Fatherland Party.

 Later life

 After the end of World War I, Nicolai retired as a colonel.
 His deputy and then successor in 1920 was Major Friedrich Gempp.
 Nicolai published two postwar books about his activities.

 He was contacted and summoned to Turkey by the Turkish Ministry of Foreign Affairs in 1925, helped founding of National Security Service in 1926 and lectured Turkish officers on intelligence.

 Under Nazi Germany, he belonged to the expert advisory board of the Imperial Institute for the History of the New Germany.

-After the Second World War, Nicolai was arrested by the Soviet SMERSH under the personal order of Stalin, deported from Germany and interrogated in Moscow.
+After the Second World War, Nicolai was arrested by the Soviet SMERSH under the personal order of Joseph Stalin, deported from Germany and interrogated in Moscow.
 He died in custody on 4 May 1947 in the hospital of Moscow's Butyrka Prison.
 His body was cremated and buried at the necropolis of the Donskoy Monastery in a mass grave.
 It was only in 1999 that Russian military prosecutors formally exonerated Nicolai of all charges.